California Association of Local Behavioral Health Boards & Commissions

 It is the role of the

-Mental Health Board to assess the impact of the realignment of services from the state to the county, on services delivered to clients and on the local community.
+Mental Health Board to assess the impact of the realignment of services from the state to the county, on services delivered to clients and the impact to the local community.

 There are two funding sources: